inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 Goals
 -----

-In this example we combine a sliding window rate meter with a probabilistic packet dropper to achieve a simple statistical policing.
+In this example, we combine a sliding window rate meter with a probabilistic packet dropper to achieve simple statistical policing.

 | INET version: ``4.4``
 | Source files location: `inet/showcases/tsn/streamfiltering/statistical <https://github.com/inet-framework/inet/tree/master/showcases/tsn/streamfiltering/statistical>`__

 The Model
 ---------

-In this configuration we use a sliding window rate meter in combination with a statistical rate limiter.
-The former measures the thruput by summing up the packet bytes over the time window, the latter drops packets in a probabilistic way by comparing the measured datarate to the maximum allowed datarate.
+In this configuration, we use a sliding window rate meter in combination with a statistical rate limiter.
+The former measures the throughput by summing up the packet bytes over the time window, the latter drops packets in a probabilistic way by comparing the measured data rate to the maximum allowed data rate.

 Here is the network: